Hubertus Primus

-Hubertus Primus (born 1 September 1955) is a lawyer, journalist and manager.
+Hubertus Primus (born 1 September 1955) is a German lawyer, journalist and manager.
 He was the editor-in-chief of the magazine test and is executive director and a member of the management board of Stiftung Warentest, the German consumer organisation.

 Primus was born in Gersfeld (Rhön), West Germany, the son of a former mayor of Gersfeld.

 After his law studies at the Free University of Berlin, where he qualified as a lawyer in 1986, Hubertus Primus worked for Rechtsmagazin für die Wirtschaft till 1988, followed by two years as a freelance journalist specialising in legal issues and taxes for the Industriemagazin and Süddeutsche Zeitung.
 He then worked for Stiftung Warentest's magazine Finanztest where he was promoted to its editor-in-chief in 1993.
 In 1999 he became the editor-in-chief of Stiftung Warentest's other magazine test and head of the Publications Division, as well as a member of the management board.

 In March 2011, it was announced that Hubertus Primus would be appointed Stiftung Warentest's next executive director and successor to Werner Brinkmann as from 2012 – this was confirmed at the annual press conference on 12 May 2011.

 Hubertus Primus and his wife, who was also born in Gerlsfeld, have four children.
 He is a board member of the Berlin sports club Zehlendorfer Wespen, responsible for marketing and public relations.